Truth: It takes more than applying serums and moisturizers to have healthy skin.

 Ever wondered why you’re breaking out before a big meeting, after eating too much dairy, or during your period?
 Your skin is a reflection of all that’s going on inside, including your diet, stress level and hormones.
 Drawing from our founder’s knowledge as an herbalist, esthetician and aromatherapist, we look at the bigger picture to understand the root cause of skin imbalances, not just the symptoms.
 This is the essence of holistic skin care.

 Factoring all of this into your skin care routine may seem overwhelming, so we’ve developed a roadmap of simple recommendations to address common concerns.
-Start by discovering your Skin Personality, then learn about the beauty foods, skin care, herbal remedies and well-being rituals you need for radiant skin from the inside out:

 What you eat plays a pivotal role in supporting skin health.
 Imbalances in the gut or digestive system can lead to inflammation and sensitive skin.
 To support a healthy gut, it’s important to consume foods with phytonutrients and antioxidants, which help reduce inflammation in the body.
 The basic rule is to fill your plate with mostly organic fresh vegetables and legumes (beans and peas), then add a smaller amount of whole grains (brown rice, amaranth, quinoa, or barley, not refined white flour or rice).
 If you’re not vegetarian, include a small portion (3 to 4 ounces) of clean protein like organic beef, free-range poultry, pastured pork, wild game, or oily fish such as wild salmon.